geksiong/gs-garden/tech/tools/replacing-docker-desktop.md

 The caveat is that any symlinks on your host system will be seen as the referenced object in the VM/container.

-I'll have to try out with other containers to be sure this workaround works.
+Alas for me, MySQL does use symlinks.
+The file permission errors are mostly resolved except for the symlink used by MySQL for the socket file...

+Interestingly, the file permission on the host must be owned by me, not the container's user.
+I suppose this is to maintain the same behaviour as Docker Desktop for Mac?

 Let's hope they'll fix the problem for good in a future release.